Step-by-step walkthrough of applying for FMCSA operating authority through Motus (motus.dot.gov), the $300 fee, FMCSA review, and the BOC-3 filing.

 - A decision on authority type.
 Motor carrier, broker, freight forwarder, or a combination.
 Each authority type requires its own $300 fee.

-URS walks through entity information, operation classification (for-hire, private, exempt), cargo classifications, and fleet size.
+The application walks through entity information, operation classification (for-hire, private, exempt), cargo classifications, and fleet size — the same questions the OP-1-era forms asked.
 The form is long but mechanical.
 The section that causes the most issues is the legal name + business form pair — mismatches here trigger vetting holds.

 Step 2: Pay the $300 FMCSA Filing Fee

 Protests are rare for small new-entrant carriers.
-The 21-day clock matters because it sets a floor on how fast the authority can flip active — no amount of expediting shortens it.
+The date that matters is the FMCSA Register publication, because it starts the 20-day clock for the parallel filings in Step 4 — and no amount of expediting shortens the FMCSA's own review.

 Step 4: BOC-3 + Insurance + (for Brokers) Bond